forgojs/forgo/README.md

 - Use HTML DOM APIs for accessing elements
 - There are no synthetic events
-- Use closures for maintaining component state
+- Use closures and ordinary variables for maintaining component state
 - There's no vDOM or DOM diffing
 - Renders are manually triggered